Vocabulary For Academic IELTS Writing Task 1 (part 2)

 Vocabulary to represent highest and lowest point in graphs:

-peak / culminated / climax / reach a peak / hit a peak / touch the highest point / reach the vertex
+peak / culminated / climax / reach the peak / hit the peak / touch the highest point / reach the vertex/ reach the apex

 - The price of the oil reached a peak amounting $20 in February and again touched the lowest point amounting only $10 in July.